radiusxyz/ssal/docs/local_deployment.md

 INFO ssal_sequencer::task: [RegisterSequencer]: Successfully registered for RollupId("1"): BlockHeight(192)
 ```

-At this point, our sequencers are successfully registered at each rollup's sequencer pool and randomly become a leader to build a block.
+At this point, our sequencer is successfully registered at each rollup's sequencer pool and randomly become a leader to build a block.
 Because we are not sending any transaction to the sequencer, the block is empty now.
-Let's move onto launching test clients to send transactions to be included in our rollups.
+Let's move onto launching a test client to send transactions to be included in our rollups.

 #### 5. Launch a separate terminal and start `ssal-client`
 ```